 Use a simple calculation to determine your profits

 You can use a simple calculation to see what your profit is once you’ve determined how much individual orders or servings cost.
 What you do is take your total revenue from selling a certain number of dishes and then subtract the cost of making the same number of dishes.

 Because of the streamlined process offered to cloud kitchen owners, business operation costs are much lower than they are for traditional restaurants, so higher profit margins are quicker and easier to achieve.
 But, you can see how any missteps in recipe costing could easily affect and damage your bottom line, so you need to make sure that your process and calculations are on point.

 What it all looks like in a nutshell

 Cost of ingredients used = (amount of ingredients used / the total amount bought) x the cost of the total amount

 Cost per serving = the cost of all the ingredients used / the number of servings

 Profit = (revenue x number of serving) – (cost x number of servings)

-If you’d like more information about how to open a cloud kitchen in Malaysia, please contact us today!
+If you’d like more information about how to open a cloud kitchen in Malaysia, please fill out the form below to contact us today!